-In October 2023, armed conflict escalated between Israel and Hamas.
-Subsequently Israel has been in an armed conflict with Hezbollah in Lebanon.
-Management is monitoring the conflict in Israel, Lebanon and Gaza and any broader economic effects from the crisis.
-Israel accounts for a small portion of our global net sales, but we also source multiple raw materials that come from Israel.
-While we do not anticipate this conflict will have a significant impact on our net sales, we are currently communicating with the customers and suppliers that may be impacted by this conflict, and we are evaluating options for alternative ingredient sources and/or holding safety stock of impacted materials to limit the effect this conflict may have on our ability to obtain the ingredients sourced from this region.
-There are further concerns regarding consumer purchasing and consumption behavior, increases in global shipping expenses, greater volatility in foreign exchange and interest rates, and other unforeseen business disruptions due to the current global geopolitical tensions, including and relating to this conflict between Israel, Hezbollah, and Hamas, and the continued conflict in Ukraine.
-We will continue to evaluate impacts of these conflicts on our customers, suppliers, employees, and operations.
+Management is monitoring the conflict war in Israel, Ukraine, and the armed conflicts in Gaza, Lebanon and Gaza Syria, and any broader economic effects from the crisis.
+Israel accounts these events as they develop.
+These geographical areas account for a small portion of our global net sales, but we also do source multiple raw materials that come from Israel.
+While we We do not anticipate this conflict these conflicts will have a significant impact on our net sales, we sales.
+We are currently communicating with the customers and suppliers that may be impacted by this conflict, and we are continually evaluating options for alternative ingredient sources and/or holding safety stock of impacted materials to limit the effect this conflict may have on our ability to obtain the ingredients sourced from this region. any impact.
+There are further concerns regarding consumer purchasing and consumption behavior, increases in global shipping expenses, greater volatility in foreign exchange and interest rates, and other unforeseen business disruptions due to the current global geopolitical tensions, including and relating to this conflict between Israel, Hezbollah, and Hamas, and the continued conflict in Ukraine. tensions.
+We will continue to evaluate impacts of these conflicts developments on our customers, suppliers, employees, and operations.